-If an LMU-Harrogate PA Student changes their name, they must notify the Registrar, the Admissions Coordinator, Security, Information Services, Financial Aid Officer, and the Director of Clinical Education.
+If an LMU-Harrogate PA Student changes their name, they must notify the Registrar, the Admissions Coordinator, Security, Information Services, Financial Aid Officer, the Director of Clinical Education, and the Hospital Relations Coordinator.
 They must also have their LMU-Harrogate badge updated.
+Failure to complete all of this will delay rotations.